History of typhoid fever: 19th century

-Twentieth century
+20th century

-In 1902, guests at mayoral banquets in Southampton and Winchester, England, became ill and four died, including the Dean of Winchester, after consuming oysters.
+In 1902, local government board inspector H Timbrell Bulstrode, led an investigation when guests at mayoral banquets in Southampton and Winchester, England, became ill and four died, including the Dean of Winchester, after consuming oysters.
 The infection was due to oysters sourced from Emsworth, where the oyster beds had been contaminated with raw sewage.

 The most notorious carrier of typhoid fever, but by no means the most destructive, was Mary Mallon, also known as Typhoid Mary.
 In 1907, she became the first carrier in the United States to be identified and traced.
 She was a cook in New York, who was closely associated with 53 cases and three deaths.
 Public-health authorities told Mary to give up working as a cook or have her gall bladder removed, as she had a chronic infection that kept her active as a carrier of the disease.
 Mary quit her job, but returned later under a false name.
 She was detained and quarantined after another typhoid outbreak.
 She died of pneumonia in 1938, after 26 years in quarantine.

 A well-publicised outbreak occurred in Croydon, Surrey, now part of London, in 1937.
 It resulted in 341 cases of typhoid (43 fatal), and it caused considerable local discontent.
 While repair work was being performed on the primary well, the water supply was no longer being filtered and chlorinated.
 The infection was traced to one repair workman, who was (unwittingly) an active carrier of typhoid.

 A notable outbreak occurred in Aberdeen, Scotland, in 1964, due to contaminated tinned meat sold at the city's branch of the William Low chain of stores.
 There were three deaths connected with the outbreak, and over 400 cases were diagnosed.

-Twenty-first century
+21st century

-In 2004–05 an outbreak in the Democratic Republic of Congo resulted in more than 42,000 cases and 214 deaths.
+In 2004–2005, an outbreak in the Democratic Republic of Congo resulted in more than 42,000 cases and 214 deaths.
 Since November 2016, Pakistan has had an outbreak of extensively drug-resistant (XDR) typhoid fever.

 In 2020 a meta-analysis of reports of drug resistant typhoid fever revealed that among all Typhi isolates, 9,056 (25.9%) of 34,996 were resistant to chloramphenicol, 13,481 (38.8%) of 34,783 to ampicillin, and 13,366 (37.9%) of 35,270 to trimethoprim–sulfamethoxazol.
 Of isolates in the time periods 2005 –2009, 2010–2014, and 2015–2018; 2.1%, 4.1%, and 6.7% were resistant to azithromycin, indicating a steady increase in resistance to first-line treatment.
 Multi-drug resistant (MDR) typhoid remains prevalent in Asia, with resistance developing to an increasing number of antimicrobial classes such that extensively-drug resistant (XDR) Salmonella Typhi is now a major threat.
 MDR Salmonella Typhi is a growing problem in Africa.